muzenplaats/musje/README.md

 and http://localhost:9000/.

-The rendering is based on the unexpected `el.js` by-product.
+The rendering is based on a funny `el.js` by-product.

+### Roadmap toward musje 2.0.0-beta

+Features to be implemented:
+- Chord and note ties inter-playing.
+- System align justify (default); currently left
+- Fix some direction issues (low priority).